 Study room reservations are limited to two hours per day per group.
-The library may delete reservations which attempt to circumvent this restriction.
+The library mediates all requests and may delete reservations which attempt to circumvent this restriction.
 Please be considerate of your fellow students.

 Study rooms are only available to Boston College Law School students.

 The library has six tables set aside for citation and substance checking.
 These tables are located on Level 1.
 To reserve a citation and substance checking table, please visit the Information Desk.

 Citation and substance checking tables are available on a first-come, first-served basis.

 Materials left on citation and substance checking tables must be checked out.
 Reference materials cannot be left on citation and substance checking tables.
 Materials left on these tables for more than one week will be reshelved.

 When citation checking is complete, the individual who conducted the check must return all of their materials at the Information Desk.